^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Primary defeat of the function of endocrine glands
+Primary lesion of the endocrine glands function

-Endocrine diseases can be determined by the deficiency or excess of a hormone.
-Hyposecretion of hormones can depend on genetic (congenital absence of the enzyme involved in the synthesis of the hormone), dietary (eg, hypothyroidism due to lack of iodine in the diet), toxic (necrosis of the adrenal cortex caused by insecticide derivatives), immunological (the appearance of antibodies that destroy or other gland).
-So, with type I diabetes mellitus, there is a violation of cell-mediated and humoral immunity, the manifestation of which is the presence of immune complexes in the blood.
-Antigens HLA DR are found on thyroid cells of patients with diffuse toxic goiter and Hashimoto's thyroiditis.
+Endocrine diseases can be determined by a deficiency or excess of a particular hormone.
+Hyposecretion of hormones can depend on genetic (congenital absence of the enzyme involved in the synthesis of a given hormone), dietary (for example, hypothyroidism due to iodine deficiency in the diet), toxic (necrosis of the adrenal cortex under the influence of insecticide derivatives), immunological (the appearance of antibodies that destroy a particular gland).
+Thus, in type I diabetes mellitus, there is a violation of cell-mediated and humoral immunity, the manifestation of which is the presence of immune complexes in the blood.
+HLA DR antigens were found on thyroid cells of patients with diffuse toxic goiter and Hashimoto's thyroiditis.
 They are absent in the norm, their expression was induced by leucine and γ-interferon.
-Antigens DR are also found on beta cells in type II diabetes mellitus.
+DR antigens were also found on beta cells in type II diabetes mellitus.

 How to examine?